Contact Sales:| Support:| Pay My BillClient SupportLet’s Talk!

 As time consuming as it seems, your IT solution must cover all devices within the company.
 This includes devices issued by your organization as well as any BYOD equipment your employees use.
 Every device, every employee, and every access point must be accounted for in your cybersecurity framework.
 In other words, all resources (digital, physical and human) need to be noted in this framework.

 You can use this framework to build an IT infrastructure that is scalable and secure.
 Make sure to update this regularly, accounting for upgrades, new hires, and discontinued equipment.

 The Future of Financial IT Strategy

-2020 is shaping up to be a decade full of amazing technical advances in devices and services.
+The 2020s are shaping up to be a decade full of amazing technical advances in devices and services.
 Some of the most exciting changes are taking place in the way financial institutions digitize the supply chain and customer access to services.
 All of this equates to new ways to generate revenue for any financial organization willing to make a solid IT investment.

 The flip side of this, however, is that cybercriminals have continued to evolve their attacks to meet each new technology.
 Today’s cyber crime is targeting financial institutions, with hackers bringing financial industry education into their game.
 Compliance officers, the stock market, financial regulators, and SWIFT communications can all fall prey to a dedicated cyber criminal with time, resources, and know-how on his side.

 Iconic IT can bring you a comprehensive financial IT strategy that will align with state and federal regulations, protect you from lawsuits, keep your money where it belongs, and bring you peace of mind.
 Contact Iconic IT for a free, no-obligation consultation and let us show you how you can improve your current IT strategy today.